buu342/ACS-Dominatrix/README.md

-dominatrix_disableshowallcps    = false; // (Don't) Show all the CP's on the top of the screen? dominatrix_disablehudscale      = false; // (Don't) Scale the HUD to 640x480? dominatrix_disablehudwidescreen = false; // (Don't) Use a 16:9 ratio on the HUD?
+dominatrix_disableshowallcps    = false; // (Don't) Show all the CP's on the top of the screen? dominatrix_disablehudscale      = false; // (Don't) Scale the HUD to 640x480? dominatrix_disablehudwidescreen = false; // (Don't) Use a 16:9 ratio on the HUD? dominatrix_enablelog            = false; // Log announcements (in text) to the message area? dominatrix_enablecenterprint    = false; // Show announcements (in text) in the center of the screen?
 ```
 <br/>